charles-uno/charles-uno.github.io/_posts/2016-05-27-the-abridged-skywalker-paradigm.md

 ## Episode VI

 In the time between movies, Luke recovers from his injury and shakes off Kenobi's brainwashing.
 He meets with Vader in secret to be trained as a Jedi.
 This explains how Luke learns to construct a new lightsaber, for example.
-However, Vader is careful not to overload Luke's still-fragile mind: he is not yet made aware that Leia is also Vader's child.
+However, Vader is careful not to overload Luke's still-fragile mind: Luke is not yet made aware that Leia is also Vader's child.

 The old Luke was a talented fighter in and out of the cockpit, but impulsive and hot-blooded.
 Vader sculpts him into a new Luke, deceitful and patient.
 The attack on Jabba's palace is a test of this new Luke's abilities.